Aquatic Invasive Species (AIS)

 Standard: Zero presence

-Approach: An initial pilot AIS prevention strategy is being developed and implemented in the Alberta portion of the CCE as there was no AIS prevention strategy in place.
+Approach: An initial pilot AIS prevention strategy was developed and implemented in the Alberta portion of the CCE as there was no AIS prevention strategy in place.
 The pilot project began with an AIS risk assessment workshop that was held in Waterton in the fall of 2012 that would lead to the development of a five pronged strategy entailing: communications, education and outreach; inspections; monitoring; legislation, policy and planning; and establishing a 1-800 number.
-Currently the Alberta AIS program is operating in the SW portion of the province and is staying connected with Montana and British Columbia in their AIS prevention efforts.
+Currently the Alberta AIS program is operating in the entire province and is staying connected with Montana and British Columbia in their AIS prevention efforts.